 Galactic cosmic radiation (GCR) is composed of highly energetic particles (1-100 GeV) that originate within the Milky Way, but outside our solar system (Gosse and Phillips, 2001).
-The nucleons (mostly protons) spiral through interplanetary and terrestrial magnetic fields and produce a cascade of secondary particles principally consisting of neutrons and a smaller number of π^{\pm} and K^{\pm} mesons.
+The nucleons (mostly protons) spiral through interplanetary and terrestrial magnetic fields and produce a cascade of secondary particles principally consisting of neutrons and a smaller number of π^\pm and K^\pm mesons.
 Most cosmogenic nuclide production results from neutron spallation reactions where high-energy neutrons break up target nuclei.
 Energy is lost due to successive reactions until the neutrons are no longer capable of causing spallation reactions.
 Their remaining energy is dissipated through the transfer of momentum to the shattered particles.
 Another pathway for cosmogenic isotopes is short-lived (10^{-6} s = $t{1/2}$) muons.
+Secondary particles can cause spallation of terrestrial in situ elements (e.g. an Oxygen atom or a Silicon atom) to leave a lighter residual nucleus (e.g. t_0^{10} Be or t_0^{20} Al) (Gosse and Phillips, 2001).

 The concentration of a TCN is affected by the decay of the nuclide.
-In the case of 10Be, the half-life is 1.5 Ma (Yiou and Raisbeck, 1972, Hofmann et al., 1987, Holden, 1990, Middleton et al., 1993 in Gosse and Phillips, 2001) though in recent work, some researchers use the value 1.3 Ma (Partridge et al., 2003; Balco, 2005).
+In the case of 10 Be, the half-life is 1.5 Ma (Yiou and Raisbeck, 1972, Hofmann et al., 1987, Holden, 1990, Middleton et al., 1993 in Gosse and Phillips, 2001) though in recent work, researchers use the value 1.3 Ma (Partridge et al., 2003; Balco, 2005).
 The production of TCN from spallation reactions decreases exponentially with depth below the surface of an exposed landform.
 TCN production is largely concentrated in the upper ~3 m of the Earth's surface (Gosse and Phillips, 2001).
-Near the surface, close to 98% of the 10Be and 26Al produced is from spallation reactions involving fast neutrons (Stone, 2000).
+Near the surface, close to 98% of the 10 Be and 26 Al produced is from spallation reactions involving fast neutrons (Stone, 2000).
 Fast neutrons are mostly attenuated within depths of 1 to 3 m in bedrock and alluvium.
-Muons are lighter particles and less interactive with mass so are able to penetrate to far greater depths (tens of metres), thus playing a larger role in producing 10Be and 26Al below the ground surface.
+Muons are lighter particles and less interactive with mass and are able to penetrate to far greater depths (tens of meters), thus playing a larger role in producing 10 Be and 26 Al below the ground surface.
 (Fig. A2.1).
+Spallation production can be calculated using the following equation from Gosse and Phillips (2001):